hughbord/maxx/README.md

 Refurbishing this into a new script package.

-# Done

-* CSV files for the ip lists
-* external data source for the lists and names <- already done this, csvs stuff today

 # For the future

-* Network packet capturing
+* Network packet capturing with the RPI
 * Turn wlan0 into a wi fi hot spot (already have DHCP on ETHERNET)

 # More cool streaming ideas for darkmage to copy